vtexdocs/help-center-content/docs/tutorials/en/how-to-test-for-layout-problems.md

 ---
-title: How to test for layout problems
+title: 'How to test for layout problems'
 id: tutorials_545
 status: PUBLISHED
 createdAt: 2017-04-27T22:01:40.228Z